Grand River Agricultural Society Scholarship

 Grand River Agricultural Society · National

 The provider doesn't post a fixed dollar amount — contact Grand River Agricultural Society to confirm the value for your specific award before you apply.
-This is a scholarship, not a loan, so you do not have to pay it back.
+As a scholarship, this money is yours to keep and you do not have to pay it back.
 This is for you if you are an Indigenous student from Ontario who is passionate about farming, nature, or protecting the planet.
-You have three deadlines to choose from: August 1, November 1, and February 1.
-When you apply, ask how and when you'll hear back — email, portal, or phone.
-Academic merit and performance are the main things they look for, but they also value how you help your community.
-Selection criteria aren't published — ask Grand River Agricultural Society how winners are chosen and roughly how many applicants they typically receive so you can judge your odds.
+You have three different deadlines to choose from: August 1, November 1, and February 1.
+No notification timeline is posted publicly — when you apply, ask how and when you'll hear back via email, portal, or phone.
+Winners are chosen primarily based on academic merit and performance, though the committee may also look at how you contribute to your community.
+Selection criteria aren't published in detail — ask Grand River Agricultural Society how winners are chosen and roughly how many applicants they typically receive so you can judge your odds.
 Ask Grand River Agricultural Society during your application how the money will reach you — some awards pay students directly, others apply funds to tuition.
 Confirm this so you can plan your cash flow.
 Renewal conditions aren't listed — if you're counting on this for multiple years, confirm with Grand River Agricultural Society whether it's one-time or renewable and what you need to maintain.
-How to apply: This funding is administered through Indspire's Building Brighter Futures Bursaries & Scholarships program.
-Students complete one central application that's evaluated against all 360+ of Indspire's funding pools (including this one) — you don't apply to the sponsor directly.
-The Apply button on this page routes to Indspire's portal automatically.
-For the full program description, all three application deadlines, and detailed eligibility, see Indspire Building Brighter Futures Bursaries & Scholarships on FundMyCourse.

 Read the official award page end-to-end.
 Confirm you meet every requirement before you start.